bill-ahmed/qbit-matUI/README.md

 * Bulk edit (pause, resume, delete)
 * Sorting by different metrics (name, size, etc.)
 * File System Navigation (easily choose where to save a torrent)
-* A fully material-themed UI
+* A fully material-themed UI (Light & Dark themes)
 * ...
 More to come!

 ## Configuration